jphong1111/awesome-ios-developer/README.md

 GCD(Grand Central Dispatch) is a low-level API for managing concurrent operations.
 It can help you improve your app’s responsiveness by deferring computationally expensive tasks to the background.

 ### DispatchQueue
+An object that manages the execution of tasks serially or concurrently on your app's main thread or on a background thread.

 #### main
+We can say main is a serial queue

 #### global()
+We can say global is a concurrent queue

 ### DispatchGroup